seanzhangkx8/ConvoKit/doc/source/data_format.rst

 * meta: dictionary of utterance metadata

-utterances.json contains a list of such utterances.
+utterances.jsonl contains a list of such utterances.
 An example utterance is shown below, drawn from the Supreme Court corpus:

 ::